PeppeBrischetto/Analysis_tracker_v1.0/README.txt

 		!!Do not change data formatting and the number of comment lines!!

 Cal_data	calibrated root files, still one file for each digitizer.
+		Not really necessary after Merged data are produced, can be erased.

 Merged_data	One file for each run, all the data form different digitizers are merged in a
 		single file where the entries are ordered by time (raw+fine)